phalcon/documentation/docs/logger.md

 ### Stream

 This adapter is used when we want to log messages to a particular file stream.
-This adapter combines the v3 `Stream` and `File` ones.
 Usually, this is the most used one: logging to a file in the file system.

 ### Syslog